inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### First experiences

 - The first iterations of the backend/API (Phoenix) some runtime match errors sneaking into staging.
-- Errors were due to using pattern matching and not enough `with` or change sets for validation.
+- Errors were due to using pattern matching and not enough `with` or change-sets for validation.
 - I simply happen to *"let it crash"* - unreasonably though.

 ---